Engineering Profile

 - NASCC 2019, as part of a tag-team presentation on SpeedCore

-As a voice actor only, hiding behind my slides:
+As a voice actor only, hiding behind my slides (for professionals):

 - NASCC 2016, as part of another team presentation on SpeedCore